deep-learning-mit/staging/_posts/2023-11-08-representationengineering-incontextlearning.md

 Regarding our current setup of the contrasting prompts of telling the model to pay attention or not pay attention to the concept, we can further explore the space of contrasting prompts.
 Directly related to our work, we would also like to explore the other type of experiment setup in Zou et al. (2023)<d-cite key="zou2023representation"></d-cite>; unlike the data pair setup where we ask the model to pay attention to the examples or ignore them, we can ask the model to "think hard about the context/structure of the question" and elicit neural activities that way.

 We are also interested in exploring vectors that control step-by-step reasoning and in general, intelligence.
 The phrases "Let's think step by step" <d-cite key="kojima2023stepbystep"></d-cite> or "Take a deep breath and work on this problem step-by-step" <d-cite key = "yang2023deepbreath"></d-cite> are powerful phrases that elicit chain-of-thought reasoning and improve model performance.
-Could we engineer activation transformations that improve these model's performance even more than and without the need for prompting?
+Could we engineer activation transformations that improve these models' performance even more than and without the need for prompting?